TalkingDoll/ResKoopNet/README.md

 ## References

-If you use ResKoopNet or the code in your research, please cite the following paper:
+If you use ResKoopNet or the code in your research, please kindly cite the following paper:

 ```bibtex
 @misc{xu2025reskoopnetlearningkoopmanrepresentations,